News | Biography | Compositions | Recordings | Reviews | Contact | Links

-David Crumb was born in 1962 into a musical family, and studied cello and piano from an early age.
-Later, he pursued advanced training in cello at the Eastman School (from 1980-85) before ultimately deciding to switch his focus to composition.
+David Crumb was born in 1962 into a musical family.
+His father is world-renowned composer George Crumb; his sister, Ann Crumb, is well known as a singer/actress who has appeared on Broadway, and is now actively involved in performances of contemporary music.
+Crumb studied cello and piano from an early age.
+Later, he pursued advanced training in cello at the Eastman School (from 1980-83) before ultimately switching his focus to composition.
 His first important teacher, Samuel Adler, provided the initial spark that inspired him to pursue this new direction.
-Following Eastman, he enrolled in graduate studies at the University of Pennsylvania where he studied composition with Chinary Ung, Richard Wernick, Stephen Jaffe, and Jay Reise, and music theory with Leonard Meyer and Eugene Narmour.
-In the summer of 1987, Crumb received a fellowship to attend the Tanglewood Music Festival where he attended master classes held by Lukas Foss and Oliver Knussen.
+After graduating from Eastman, he enrolled in graduate studies at the University of Pennsylvania where he studied composition with Jay Reise, Richard Wernick, Chinary Ung, and Stephen Jaffe.
+In 1987, Crumb received a fellowship to attend the Tanglewood Music Center where he attended master classes held by Lukas Foss and Oliver Knussen.
 Shortly thereafter, he traveled to Jerusalem, Israel to study composition and counterpoint with Russian-born composer Mark Kopytman.
-While at the Rubin Academy, Crumb composed what he now considers to be his first mature work: Joyce Songs for mezzo-soprano, flute, clarinet, and cello (1989).
-Upon returning, Crumb received his first major commission from the Chicago Civic Orchestra (with support from the ASCAP Foundation).
-The resulting work, Clarino, was premiered in Chicago's Symphony Hall June 1991.
-Clarino served as Crumb's dissertation, for which he was awarded a Ph.D. in 1992.
+While attending the Rubin Academy, Crumb composed what he now considers to be his first mature work: Joyce Songs for mezzo-soprano, flute, clarinet, and cello (1989).
+Crumb received his first major commission from the Chicago Civic Orchestra (with support from the ASCAP Foundation); the resulting work, Clarino, was premiered in Chicago's Symphony Hall June 1991, and served as Crumb's dissertation, for which he was awarded a Ph.D. in 1992.

-Crumb's music has recently become available on compact disc recordings.
-In 2000, Variations for Cello and Chamber Ensemble, performed by cellist Ulrich Boeckheler and the Orchestra 2001, was released on the C.R.I. label.
-Two recent compositions for two pianos, Harmonia Mundi and The Whisperer, performed by Quattro Mani (duo-pianists Susan Grace and Alice Rybak), are available on the Innova label.
-His Awakening for trumpet and percussion has been released on Equilibrium.
+Crumb's music is available on compact disc recordings—most notably, his Variations for Cello and Chamber Ensemble, performed by cellist Ulrich Boeckheler and the Orchestra 2001 (C.R.I./New World); his compositions for two pianos, Harmonia Mundi and The Whisperer, performed by Quattro Mani (Innova); and Red Desert, featuring premiere recordings of four works (Bridge Records).